Heat Advisory from TUE 12:00 PM EDT until TUE 7:00 PM EDT

-Heat Advisory from TUE 12:00 PM EDT until TUE 7:00 PM EDTNew
+Heat Advisory from TUE 12:00 PM EDT until TUE 7:00 PM EDTUpdated

 Issued by National Weather Service – Binghamton, NY